Chart Color Schemes

 Wollongong features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 50.8% of all households, including 12.6% couples with children, 29.6% couples without children, and 7.2% single parent families.
-Non-family households comprise the remaining 49.2%, with lone person households at 37.4% and group households making up 11.8%.
+Non-family households comprise the remaining 49.2%, with lone person households at 37.4% and group households at 11.8%.
 The median household size is 2.0 people, smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households